About UsCommunity Canine Project was established in December of 2018 by several volunteers heavily involved in different aspects of animal welfare.

 CCP volunteers have carved out two days a week to facilitate self-run play groups.
 Thanks to these volunteers and their commitment to being trained as play group leads, they are able to regularly run groups to help get multiple dogs out at a time.
 Play groups offer dogs the opportunity to just be dogs.
 For those that are social, this is such an important time for them to have positive interactions at the shelter to keep them mentally healthy and happy.

-Volunteers from CCP select a night each week to meet at the shelter and carry out an assigned in-kennel enrichment activity.
+CCP teams up with supporters on social media on the first of each month to acquire enrichment items.
+Our community comes together to purchase enough bully sticks for two weeks of enrichment and CCP matches that by purchasing the items for the remaining two weeks.
 Previous activities include “Sit for Treat” – helping dogs with their kennel presence and “Four on the Floor” for a peanut butter covered nylabone.
 These activities aim to connect with every dog at the shelter to offer mental stimulation and positive human interaction.

 shelter support – Mcacc